Cliff Wilson: Professional career

 He recorded wins over a number of prominent players as a professional.
 In January 1992 he beat Ken Doherty 5–2 in the 1992 Welsh Open before losing 1–5 to Darren Morgan.
 Later that year he played a young Ronnie O'Sullivan in the 1992 UK Championship, winning 9–8.
 Both Doherty and O'Sullivan won the respective tournaments the following year.
 The highest break of his career was 136 at the 1989 Grand Prix.

 His popular exhibition matches were advertised with the phrase "You've never seen anything like it!"
 He was known as a fast, attacking, player and has been described as an "outstanding potter" both by Everton and by snooker writer Ian Morrison.
 In 1953, a Sports Argus match report described Wilson as having "lived up to his reputation as the finest potter in the country, one ball being hardly in the pocket before the next one was following it in."
 Wilson's obituary in The Times noted that in the 1950s he was seen as a "phenomenal talent" and played an attacking game that was unlike the defensive approach generally prevalent at the time, and Eurosport's Desmond Kane included him in a 2020 list of the ten "greatest long potters".
 Jack Karnehm in 1981 wrote that Wilson was "probably the hardest hitter of a ball on earth.
 His high-speed accurate potting has to be seen to be believed" and added "it is said that the last time he played a safety shot was in 1959 and that was by mistake."

 Personal life

 He was married to Valerie Wilson, and had four sons, including twins.
-Towards the end of his life, Wilson suffered from a number of problems with his back, knee and heart, eventually developing an "inoperable disease of the liver and pancreas" that led to his death.
-Although he continued to play professionally, recording a century break in the 1994 International Open in January 1994, he died in May of that year, aged 60.
+Towards the end of his life, Wilson suffered from a number of health problems with his back, knee and heart, eventually developing an inoperable disease of the liver and pancreas that led to his death.
+He continued to play professionally, recording a century break in the 1994 International Open in January 1994.

+Wilson died on 21 May 1994, aged 60.